NextronSystems/thor-manual/usage/beforeyoubegin.rst

 Before You Begin
 ================

-Before you begin to use THOR for the first time, you should read through this section to get a better understanding of what is needed to use THOR.
+Before using THOR for the first time, read this section to understand what is required to use THOR effectively.

-In the following chapters, you should learn how THOR works.

 Licensing
 ---------

-THOR needs a valid license to run.
+THOR requires a valid license to run.
 After you :ref:`usage/beforeyoubegin:generate a license`, place the license file in the THOR program folder.
-THOR checks the program folder and all sub folders for valid license files (``*.lic``).
-Alternatively, you can specify a path to search in with ``--licensepath
+THOR scans the program folder and all subfolders for valid license files (``*.lic``).
+Alternatively, you can specify a search path with ``--licensepath <path>``.
-<path>``.
 For details, refer to :ref:`usage/beforeyoubegin:About License Files`.
 For automation purposes, THOR also supports :ref:`usage/beforeyoubegin:license injection via environment`.

 .. tip::
-   THOR is also able to fetch licenses from our licensing portal or a local ASGARD Management Center.
-Please see chapter :ref:`usage/other-topics:license retrieval` for more information about license retrieval.
+   THOR can also retrieve licenses from our licensing portal or from a local ASGARD Management Center.
+See :ref:`usage/other-topics:license retrieval` for more information.

 Generate a License
 ^^^^^^^^^^^^^^^^^^

 You can generate a valid license in our `customer portal <https://portal.nextron-systems.com/>`__.

-Navigate to ``Contracts & Licenses`` > ``My Contracts`` and choose the correct Contract Type to generate a new license.
-You can use ``THOR Workstation`` or ``THOR Server & Workstation`` as the License Type.
+Navigate to ``Contracts & Licenses`` > ``My Contracts`` and select the appropriate contract type to generate a new license.
+Use either ``THOR Workstation`` or ``THOR Server & Workstation`` as the license type.

-Here is an Overview of which type of license you need to use:
+The following overview shows which license type to use:

-* THOR Workstation

-  - Host-based THOR scanner license for Windows workstations and macOS only.
-    Not usable on Windows servers or Linux systems, regardless of their actual usage (e.g. Linux Desktop systems).
-Usage on legacy systems, such as Windows XP, requires the ``legacy`` option.
+* THOR Workstation: host-based THOR scanner license for Windows workstations and macOS only.
+It cannot be used on Windows servers or Linux systems, regardless of their role.
+Usage on legacy systems such as Windows XP requires the ``legacy`` option.

-* THOR Server & Workstation

-  - Host-based THOR scanner license for scans on all end systems, workstations, servers, Windows, Linux, and macOS.
-Usage on legacy systems, like Windows 2003 or Windows 2008 before R2, requires the ``legacy`` option.
+* THOR Server & Workstation: host-based THOR scanner license for scans on workstations and servers running Windows, Linux, or macOS.
+Usage on legacy systems such as Windows 2003 or Windows 2008 before R2 requires the ``legacy`` option.

 .. figure:: ../images/portal_contract_overview.png
    :alt: Contract Overview in the Portal

    Contract Overview in the Portal

-Click on the green ``Plus`` icon of your contract and fill all the mandatory fields.
-After clicking on ``Check Hostnames``, you can issue the license if all the hostnames are unique and valid.
+Click the green ``Plus`` icon for your contract and fill in all required fields.
+After clicking ``Check Hostnames``, you can issue the license if all hostnames are unique and valid.

 .. figure:: ../images/portal_generate_license.png
    :alt: Generate a License in the Portal

    Generate a License in the Portal

-For the license generation, it is necessary to use the hostname of the system which will run THOR.
-On a Windows system, you should use the ``computername`` as hostname during license creation:
+To generate a license, use the hostname of the system on which THOR will run.
+On Windows, use the ``computername`` as the hostname during license creation:

 .. code-block:: doscon

    C:\Users\nextron>echo %COMPUTERNAME%
    WIN11-TESTING

-On Linux use the ``hostname`` command:
+On Linux, use the ``hostname`` command:

 .. code-block:: console